-How Aligners Work: Determining If Clear Aligners Are Right For You
+How Do Aligners Work?
+Determining If Clear Aligners Are Right For You

 What Are the Differences Between Braces and Aligners?

-As orthodontists, we have an awesome profession that provides us the opportunity to interact with patients and families interested in improving their smiles and bites, and in turn, impact many lives along the way.
-While braces are still a very prominent treatment implemented in most orthodontist’s offices, many patients seeking treatment these days are also inquiring about their option to use clear aligners.
+As orthodontists, we have an awesome profession that provides us the opportunity to interact with patients and families interested in improving their smiles and bites and, in turn, impact many lives along the way.
+While braces are still a very prominent treatment implemented in most orthodontists’ offices, many patients seeking treatment these days are also inquiring about the option to use clear aligners.
 Would aligners work for me?
+How do clear aligners work?
 What is the difference between clear aligners and braces?
 What is it like to wear clear aligners?
 Are clear aligners more expensive?

 Our office has offered clear aligner therapy for over 20 years.
 During my orthodontic training, clear aligner treatment did not even exist while clear braces were the newest item on the horizon!
 So although I was trained at one of the top programs at the University of North Carolina at Chapel Hill, I, like many other orthodontists, began to learn the ins and outs of aligner therapy when it was first introduced to our profession!
 The results of treatment with the initial clear aligners did not always meet the expectations of the treating orthodontist…or was it that the orthodontists were learning a different method and treatment management, expecting the same outcomes they were accustomed to obtaining with braces?
 Clear aligner treatment is definitely different from braces treatment.
 Now that we have the experience of multiple years treating patients, we understand those differences.
-Knowing how we can achieve the same results we are accustomed to achieve with braces, we are better at making appropriate recommendations about clear aligners to our patients.
+Knowing how we can achieve the same results we are accustomed to achieving with braces, we are better at making appropriate recommendations about clear aligners to our patients.
+If you want to learn more about how clear aligners work, follow along as we explore the treatment options, pros and cons, and mechanics of this new technology.

 Understanding Your Treatment Options